jaimicore/matrix-clustering_stand-alone/README.md

 This repository contains the script written in `C` but it needs to be compiled to generate the executable script that will be called inside `matrix-clustering`.

-Assuming you are in the main directory, after cloning the repository:
+Assuming you are in the main directory, after cloning this repository:

 ```bash
 cd compare-matrices-quick
 make
 ```

-The makefile contains the commands to compile the `compare-matrices-quick.c` script, after running the makefile, be sure it generated the executable script
+The `makefile` contains the commands to compile the `compare-matrices-quick.c` script, after running the `makefile`, be sure the next executable script was created by running the following command:

 ```
 ./compare-matrices-quick